code-shambles/jskongress2019/README.md

 # Resources from JS Kongress 2019
-Let's try to collect a complete link list to the slides of the awesome talks of JS Kongress 2019 (in alphabetical order).
+A humble attempt to create a complete(?) link list to the slides of the awesome talks at JS Kongress 2019 (in alphabetical order).

 **Something's missing?
 Or you found a dead link?
 Your contribution is welcome!**